 1. Soak in warm water for 24 hours.

-2. One months cold stratification helps germination.
-Seeds can be stratified in dampened peat or sand, in a plastic box or bag at 4C or 5C in a refrigerator.
+2. Two months of cold stratification helps germination.
+Seeds can be stratified in dampened peat or sand, in a plastic box or bag at +4C in a refrigerator.
 The seeds should not be frozen or in a wet medium.